 - We have over 20 years of experience combining both Lean and Six Sigma methods together for effective outcomes.

 - We care about sustainability and the “triple bottom line” of people, planet and profit (not just profit).
-BPI is the first Lean Six Sigma consulting firm that is a Certified B Corporation, and we are a member of 1% for the Planet.
+BPI was the first Lean Six Sigma consulting firm to become a Certified B Corporation, and we are a member of 1% for the Planet.